International Day of Happiness 2023 – History, Importance, and Celebration

 We’ve been through quite a rollercoaster of a year, haven’t we?
-From dealing with a global pandemic and lockdown, to having to work from home, study from home, or suddenly think of creative job opportunities, we’ve been through a collective experience of emotions that have crested, fallen, and eventually plateaued.
+From dealing with a global pandemic and lockdown, to having to work and study from home, and to suddenly thinking of creative job opportunities, we’ve been through a collective experience of emotions that have crested, fallen, and eventually plateaued.
 And now, in the month of the one-year anniversary of the lockdown, we have cause to celebrate the little (and big) things in life – the International Day of Happiness!

 The International Day of Happiness is an initiative begun by the United Nations in 2012, and was first celebrated in 2013.
 It is a day that recognises and celebrates happiness as a fundamental right and an important factor of well-being.